-Consider federal loans or other financial aid if you…
+Consider federal and provincial/territorial loans or other financial aid if you…

 You might find it difficult to qualify for a private student loan.
 Government student loans and other forms of financial aid, like scholarships and grants, might be a better option for your particular situation.

 How government and private student loans work

 Government student loans generally attract lower interest rates than private student loans, but there’s a limit to how long you can borrow money for and what you can use it for.
 Students typically turn to private student loans after they’ve maxed out their government loans.

 Here’s how government loans stack up against private loans:

 Private student loans

 Education-related expenses, including some other costs closely related with education.